dnewcome/flog/README.md

 # About
-Flog is a simple threadsafe file logging tool.
+Flog is a simple threadsafe file and console logging tool.
 Flog was born of frustration with the complexity of .NET tracing, the logging application block, and even log4net.
 All of these frameworks require too much configuration for quick and simple logging.
 If you need to log to a database, rolling log files, or